 Call me crazy but I absolutely love the process of designing an incredible new program for a growing nonprofit.
+A new program for your nonprofit is exciting and there are some questions to ask when you start.

 Here at Funding For Good, we field calls each month from nonprofits who are looking for help writing a grant for a new program.
 While most have great intentions and are serious about creating a program to meet an important need in their community, most are still in the baby stages of program design and development.

 Before the grant writing process can even begin, we ask the organization to paint a comprehensive picture of their “dream program.”
 We listen as they describe how many people their program will serve and how each of their already overloaded staff members and volunteers will assume just “a few extra responsibilities” to keep the program running.
 As much as we love sharing the excitement of potential community changing programs, it is our job to take that vision and evaluate exactly what the organization will need to make it a reality.
+A new program for your nonprofit can be involved and should be well planned.

 We recently walked through this process with a local nonprofit who is excited about the prospect of expanding their educational programs.
 Their small staff realized that even though the program fell within the mission of the organization and staff/volunteers would facilitate the majority of the work, it was still important to get buy in and support from the board of directors (BOD).